 Most spending for residential comes from new starts.
 Residential new starts in Q1-2017 reached an 11 year high.
 For Q1-2018 starts are up another 4% over Q1-2017.
 Spending from new starts is up 100% in the last 6 years, 30% in the last 3 years.

 Current indications are that 2019 backlog will be up 6%-8% across all sectors.

 Taking into account the current (Jan 2018 12 mo) CPI of 2% and the most recent 5 years ratio of Construction Inflation to CPI, along with accelerated cost increases in labor and material inputs and the high level of activity in construction markets, I would consider the following forecasts for 2018 inflation as minimums with potential to see higher rates than forecast.

 Residential construction saw a slowdown in inflation to only +3.5% in 2015.
 However, the average inflation for five years from 2013 to 2017 is 5.8%.
 It peaked at 8% in 2013.
 It climbed back over 5% for 2016 and reached 5.8% in 2017.

-Anticipate construction inflation for nonresidential buildings during the next two years near a growth rate of 5% rather than the long-term average of 3.5%.
+Anticipate construction inflation for nonresidential buildings during the next two years, excluding steel impact, of 5% to 5.5%, rather than the long-term growth average of 4%.
+Adjust for steel impact.

 - Long term construction cost inflation is normally about double consumer price inflation (CPI).